 Include a Brief But Specific Testimonial

 Do you receive positive feedback from your boss or customers?
 That’s great!
-Mention this in your cover letter with a short example.
+Mention the praise of your customer service skills in your cover letter with a short example.
 Just remember that specific praise is best.
 You’re not going to impress anyone with some generic remark like, “My boss says I’m great.”
 Instead, try an example like this:

 “I recently received a great email from my manager.
 She complimented me on my ability to make first-time massage clients feel right at home.”